Nomination of patients (EPS)

 Read more at: NHS App.

-- when the patient is on holiday and cannot use their regular nominated pharmacy.
+- patients on holiday who cannot use their usual pharmacy.

 Nomination is most suitable for patients who: